MoRMatipour/Minard-s-Russian-campaign-interactive-visualization/README.md

-# Minard Russian Campaign Interactive Visualization
+# Minard's Russian Campaign Interactive Visualization

 ## Overview
 This project is a modern, interactive reimagining of **Charles Minard’s classic 1869 visualization** of Napoleon’s 1812 Russian campaign.
 The original chart is renowned for combining multiple dimensions of data such as army size, geographic movement, direction, and temperature over time, into a single visualization.